• Menu

 Have you visited a great ethical elephant sanctuary in Chiang May or anywhere else?
 I’d love to hear about it in the comments below!

-If you're wondering how to find the best ethical elephant sanctuaries in Thailand, this post will help guide you!
+if You're wondering how to find the best ethical elephant sanctuaries in Thailand, this post will help guide you!
 It includes a list of approved ethical elephant sanctuaries (no riding or hooks), and steps on how to tell if one you find on your own is truly ethical!
 Plan ahead before you travel to Thailand! #thailand #elephants #elephantsanctuary #chiangmai #phuket #solotravel

 Leave a reply